oxidecomputer/crucible/tools/README.md

 is hard coded with a downstairs UUID and is intended to provide a sample to build off of.

+## show_ox_upstairs.sh
+A sample script that uses `oxdb` and `jq` to dump some oximeter stats produced from running the upstairs.
+This script is hard coded with a downstairs UUID and is intended to provide a sample to build off of.

 ## test_ds.sh
 Test import then export for crucible downstairs.